FreeFlarum/freeflarum.com/docs/how-to/extensions/fof-drafts.md

     This extension allows discussions to be saved as a draft and to be posted later.
 You can also schedule the draft to post automatically at a certain time, which is really cool.

 !!! tip "Settings"
-    - Enable Scheduled Drafts: Enabled the ability for users to schedule drafts.
+    - **Enable Scheduled Drafts:** Enabled the ability for users to schedule drafts.
 Enabled by default.
-    - Use 'onOneServer()' directive for the task scheduler (requires Redis/Memcache): Very mysterious.
+    - **Use `onOneServer()` directive for the task scheduler (requires Redis/Memcache):** Very mysterious.
 You shouldn't worry about this one.
 Leave it disabled, as it is by default.
-    - Append scheduler output to log storage: Logs scheduler output data to FreeFlarum's server.
+    - **Append scheduler output to log storage:** Logs scheduler output data to FreeFlarum's server.
 You should leave this enabled, as it makes it easier for us to debug potential problems caused.

 !!! question "How drafts work?"
     This extension adds a new user setting to your user settings page at the very bottom.